Search for the production of dark fermion candidates in association with heavy neutral gauge boson decaying to dimuon in proton-proton collisions at $\sqrt{s} = 8$ TeV using the CMS open data: Summary

 \section{Summary}

-A search for dark fermion particles, based on Mono-Z$^{\prime}$ model, produced in association with a heavy neutral gauge boson Z$^{\prime}$, using set of samples from proton-proton collisions released by CMS open data project corresponding to an integrated luminosity of 11.6 fb$^{-1}$ during run 1, has been performed.
-Results from muonic decay mode of Z$^{\prime}$ are discussed, along with its statistical and systematic combination, which is presented for the first time.
+A search for dark fermion particles, based on Mono-Z$^{\prime}$ model, produced in association with a heavy neutral gauge boson Z$^{\prime}$, using set of samples from proton-proton collisions released by CMS open data project corresponding to an integrated luminosity of 11.6 fb$^{-1}$ during RUN I, has been performed.
+Results from muonic decay mode of Z$^{\prime}$ are discussed, along with its statistical and systematic combination, and presented for the Light Vector (LV) scenario.
 No significant deviation from the standard model prediction has been seen.
-The 95\% CL upper limits on the cross section times the branching ratio (expected and observed), based on the mono-$Z^{\prime}$ model for the dark fermion scenario, were set.
-These limits constitute the most stringent limits on the parameters ($M_{Z^{\prime}}$ and $M_{\chi_{1}}$) of this model to date.
-For the dark fermion scenario with a light dark sector mass assumption a small region, where $M_{\chi_{1}}$ is less than 25 GeV, is excluded.
+The 95\% CL upper limits on the cross section times the branching ratio (expected and observed), based on the mono-$Z^{\prime}$ model for the LV scenario, were set.
+These limits constitute the most stringent limits on the parameters ($M_{Z^{\prime}}$ and $M_{\chi_{1}}$) of this scenario to date, with fixing the values of the coupling constants to be $g_{DM} = 1.0$, $g_{SM} = 0.1$.
+For the LV scenario with a light dark sector mass assumption a small region, where the mass of dark fermions ($M_{\chi_{1}}$) is less than 25 GeV, is excluded.
 For $M_{\chi_{1}}$ = 1 GeV, the corresponding excluded range of $M_{Z^{\prime}}$ is 238 - 524 GeV from the observed data and between 247 - 510 GeV from expected median.